souad988/coalitions/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the microverse community for there continous support and help.
+I would like to thank the Coalition community for the beautiful design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>